 Saath’s Child Friendly Spaces was started with an aim to develop interest towards education among, children of construction labourers and child labourers and at later stage enroll them in formal education system.
 It delivers quality informal activity based learning to these children, provides them nutritive meals/snacks and a safe and secure shelter when their parents are not available to look after them.

-Currently, there are 8 Child Friendly Space (CFS) centres; 3 in the slums of Ahmedabad and 5 at construction sites.
-So far, Saath has enrolled 7,843 children in CFS and 372 out of them have been enrolled to formal schools.
+Currently, there are 4 Child Friendly Spaces (CFS) centres at the construction sites in Ahmedabad.
+Saath has enrolled 8,962 children in CFS and 400 out of them have been enrolled to formal schools.

 To expand our classes to major cities in Gujarat reaching out to child labourers and construction workers children